engineering-collaboration/book/docs/book/introduction/README.md

 A couple decades ago the core business of organization was run through sales, marketing, and HR departments.
 IT was considered a necessary cost factor that was at best overlooked, at worst the first destination of budget cuts.
 Today, the situation appears to be reversed.

 This book covers a lot of ground and not all of it is confined within an engineering frustum.
-When reading this book, consider how the practices described within can be used in tandem with departments outside of development or ops to inject more efficient communication channels into our iteration process.
+When reading this book, consider how the practices described within can be used in tandem with departments outside of engineering to inject more efficient communication channels into our iteration process.

-This book does not include source code, does not advocate for any particular tech stack and does not assume the use of any tool or platform (~*~Part III does expect minor experience in version control).
+This book does not include source code, does not advocate for any particular tech stack, and does not assume the use of any tool or platform (~*~Part III does expect minor experience in version control).

 ### This is not a step-by-step guide